 Should You Remortgage with Early Repayment Charges?

-If you have a mortgage, you may be faced with the conundrum of whether to remortgage with early repayment charges.
-There is always a clear-cut answer in situations with early repayment charges, it can be a little tricky getting to the right solution though.
+If you have a mortgage, you may be faced with the dilemma of whether to remortgage when early repayment charges apply.
+While there is often a clear answer in situations involving early repayment charges, reaching the right decision can sometimes be tricky.

-This article looks at early repayment charges and how you can work out whether to remortgage early if you have one.
+This article looks at early repayment charges and explains how you can work out whether it is worth remortgaging early if you have one.

 Let’s get to the bottom of this.